maion308/birds-express-routes/README.md

    - Use [`response.json()`](https://expressjs.com/en/4x/api.html#res.json) to send a JSON formatted response
 1. Create a route handler for `GET /birds/:id.json`, where `:id` can be any number like `/birds/1.json`
    - Hint: [Express route parameters](https://expressjs.com/en/guide/routing.html#route-parameters)

-## Bonus:
-- Create a `GET /` route that responds with HTML listing out the name for each bird.
+1. Create a `GET /` route that responds with HTML listing out the name for each bird.
-- Create a `GET /cities/:name.json` route that responds with the birds in that city, e.g. `/cities/NYC.json`
+1. Create a `GET /cities/:name.json` route that responds with the birds in that city, e.g. `/cities/NYC.json`
-- Create and PSQL database and Sequlize Models and connect them to you express server
+1. Create a PSQL database and Sequlize Models and connect them to you express server

-## Remember:

-- Use the in-class project we built on Monday as your reference for building out this birds project!
-But DO NOT copy and paste code!
-If you copy and paste you won't learn effectively.
-And we're all here to learn ✏️🎒
-- We've created this [cheat sheet](https://git.generalassemb.ly/wdi-nyc-arcadia/arcadia-class-info/wiki/Express-Cheat-Sheet) to help guide you in this process

 ## 🚀 Completion looks like: